Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

 * Select _Configure Permissions_ to open the _Manage Permissions_ panel.
 * Select the required resource group and click _Apply_.
 * Select _Done_.

-## Troubleshooting
-1. If you need to update your API key in the playbook, follow these steps
-* In your Microsoft Sentinel Instance, go to the _Automation_ under the _Configuration_ pane.
-* Under _Active Playbooks_, select the playbook and click on _Edit_.
-* Select the _HTTP connector_.
-* Under the _Headers_ section, enter the API key generated on Helios platform.
-* Select _Save_.

 #  References
  - [Cohesity support documentation](https://docs.cohesity.com/ui/login?redirectPath=%2FHomePage%2FContent%2FTechGuides%2FTechnicalGuides.htm)